Estonian WinoGrande Dataset: Comparative Analysis of LLM Performance on Human and Machine Translation: Subset-Level Analysis

 \subsection{The Impact of Machine Translation}

-To study the effect of machine translation on the results, we had a qualified translator (the same person who did the human translation) manually analyze the subset of 1,617 semantically comparable samples (i.e., those that did not undergo localization, adaptation or correction) to identify instances where the machine translation had altered the meaning of the original sentence.
+To study the effect of machine translation on the results, we had a qualified translator (the same person who did the human translation) manually analyze the subset of 1,617 semantically comparable samples to identify instances where the machine translation had altered the meaning of the original sentence.
 In this labeling, meaning was the sole evaluation criterion; grammatical issues, unnatural phrasing, or other surface-level errors were not considered problematic unless they affected the sentence’s meaning.
 The guiding question was: \textit{Does the machine-translated schema convey the same meaning as the original English schema?}.\footnote{These annotations will be released with the dataset.}

 The analysis of the machine translations generated with the simple prompt identified 246 (15.2\%) schemas in which the meaning was lost or altered.
 The translations produced with the detailed prompt resulted in 191 (11.8\%) such schemas.
 An example of a schema with a shifted meaning is shown in Table~\ref{tab:ambiguous_and_sematic_shift}.